 You've learned grammar before in school.
 You know some basic grammar rules.
 But the SAT questions just seem so much weirder.

-It's purposely designed this way.
-The SAT can't test difficult concepts, because this would be unfair for students who never took AP English.
-It can't ask you to decompose Dostoevsky's The Brothers Karamazov.
-The SAT is a national test, which means it needs a level playing field for all students around the country.
+The test is purposely designed this way.
+The SAT can't test difficult concepts because this would be unfair to students who never took AP English.
+It can't ask you to dissect Dostoevsky's The Brothers Karamazov.
+The SAT is a national test after all, which means it needs a level playing field for all students around the country.

-So it HAS to test concepts that all high school students will cover.
-Subject verb agreement, run-on sentences, pronoun choice, etc. You've learned all of this throughout school.
+As a result, the SAT has to test concepts that all high school students will learn.
+Subject-verb agreement, run-on sentences, pronoun choice, etc. You've learned all of this in school.

-But the SAT still has to make the test difficult, so it needs to test these concepts in strange ways.
-This trips up students who don't prepare, but it rewards students who understand the test well.
+But the SAT still has to make the test difficult, so it tests these basic concepts in strange ways.
+This trips up students who don't prepare for it, but it rewards students who understand the test well.

-The error is in subject/verb agreement.
-The subject of the sentence is commissioner, which is singular.
-The verb is "run," but because the subject is singular, it should really be "runs."
+The error here is in the subject/verb agreement.
+The subject of the sentence is "commissioner," which is singular.
+The verb, however, is "run," but because the subject is singular, it should really be "runs."

-The SAT Writing section is full of examples like this.
-Nearly every grammar rule is tested in specific ways, and if you don't prepare for these, you're going to do a lot worse than you should.
+The SAT Writing section is full of questions like this one.
+Nearly every grammar rule is tested in a specific way, and if you don't prepare for these, you're going to do a lot worse than you should.

 Here's the good news: this might have been confusing the first time, but the next time you see a question like this, you'll know exactly what to do: find the subject and the verb, and get rid of the interrupting phrase.

-So to improve your SAT Writing score, you just need to:
+Essentially, to improve your SAT Writing score, you just need to do the following:

-- learn the grammar rules that the SAT tests
+- Learn the grammar rules tested on the SAT

-- study how the SAT tests these grammar rules and learn how to detect which grammar rule you need in a question
+- Study how the SAT tests these grammar rules, and learn how to detect which grammar rule you need to know for a question

-- practice on a lot of questions so you learn from your mistakes
+- Practice with a lot of realistic SAT Writing questions so you can learn from your mistakes

-I'll go into more detail about exactly how to do this.
-First, let's see how many questions you need to get right to get a certain score.
+I'll go into more detail about exactly how to do all of this.
+But first, let's see how many questions you'll need to get correct on SAT Writing to get a 600 EBRW score.

-What It Takes to Get a 600 in SAT Writing
+What It Takes to Get a 600 (or 30) on SAT Writing

-Whatever you're scoring now, take note of the difference you need to get to a 600.
-For example, if you're scoring a 490, you need to answer 14 more questions right to get to a 600.
+Whatever you're scoring now, take note of the difference you need to get to a 30.
+For example, if you're scoring a 23, you'd need to answer 10-11 more questions right to get to a 600.
 Once again, if your goal is a 500 (or a 25 in Writing), the same analysis applies.

-OK—so we've covered why scoring a higher SAT Writing score is important, why you specifically are capable of improving your score, and the raw score you need to get to your target.
+OK—so we've covered why getting a higher SAT Writing score is important, why you specifically are capable of improving your score, and the raw score you need to get to your target.

 Now we'll actually get into actionable strategies that you should use in your own studying to maximize your score improvement.